-Only virgin excavated natural material (VENM) or excavated natural material (ENM) is to be imported to the site for filling works if required.
+Only virgin excavated natural material (VENM), excavated natural material (ENM) and/or resource recovery material subject to a site specific resource recovery order (RRO) and exemption as issued by the NSW EPA from time to time is to be imported to the site for filling works if required.
 Importation should be conducted in accordance with the conditions of consent for the site.